Pull your first model

 ollama pull llama3

-The first pull will download several gigabytes — keep the terminal open and wait.
+The first pull will download several gigabytes.
 Subsequent pulls of other models reuse shared layers and are usually faster.

 You can pull as many models as you want; they all live side-by-side.
 Switch between them inside Ekorbia using the model picker in the bottom-right of the composer (covered in The chat window).